J3698/j3698.github.io/_posts/2021-09-12-symbol-recognition-in-overleaf-the-frontend-and-a-simple-backend.markdown

 {% include img.html src="../pics/vanilla_overleaf.png" %}

-I plan to have a button next to the top buttons that say "Source / Rich Text", which will say "extexify".
-Upon clicking this, a pane should pop up over the editor where users can draw a symbol.
-After the user stops drawing, the points in the drawing will be sent to a server.
+I plan to have an "extexify" button next to the top buttons that say "Source / Rich Text".
+It will open a pane over the editor where users can draw a symbol.
+After a symbol is drawn, the strokes will be sent to a server.

-On the server side, I will convert the points from the drawing into an image, and use a convolutional neural network to classify the image (more on this decision later).
-I hope to eventually be able to classify any symbol, even if they don't exist in the dataset I am using.
+The server will convert the strokes into an image, and use a convolutional neural network (CNN) to classify the symbol.
+I hope to eventually be able to classify any symbol, even if it doesn't exist in the dataset I am using.

-The server will eventually send the classification back to the user, who will be able to copy any of the top results to clipboard.
+The server will eventually send the classification back to the user, who will be able to copy any of the top results to their clipboard.

 After I have something that mostly of works, I plan to post this on a few subreddits, and perhaps elsewhere, too.
 I want feedback!

 ## Creating a Basic Extension

 Please note that if you're planning to make a new extension, you should probably look up the latest documentation from Firefox or Chrome!
-In general, the first step to creating an extension to create a new directory for the extension, and a manifest file in it:
+Step one to a new extension is to create a new directory for the extension, and a manifest file in the directory:

 <script src="https://gist.github.com/J3698/40e0669f0444e9a66107fb984e8a5981.js"></script>

-This simple manifest file enables the extension on Overleaf, and ensures that <span class="code">content.js</span> (main code) and <span class="code">style.css</span> (styling code) will get loaded on top of Overleaf.
+This simple manifest file enables the extension on Overleaf, and ensures that <span class="code">content.js</span> (the main code) and <span class="code">style.css</span> (the styling code) will get loaded on top of Overleaf.

 At this point we have a basic extension!
 We can also create a <span class="code">content.js</span>, and add a simple <span class="code">console.log("Hello!")</span> to it.

 In order to load the extension in Firefox we can navigate to <span class="code">about:debugging#/runtime/this-firefox</span> and then click <span class="code">Load Temporary Add-on</span>.

 In Chrome, we can click <span class="code">Load unpacked</span> at <span class="code">chrome://extensions/</span>.

 After loading our directory, we can then navigate to a new overleaf project, right click anywhere, click inspect element, and then navigate to the console to see "Hello!"

 ## The Frontend Plan